London Institute for Healthcare Engineering logoLondon Institute for Healthcare Engineering logo

 1. Hands-on strategic milestone development

-3. Familiarisation with the rigorous tools, processes and methods of an established MedTech company with industry experts
+3. Familiarisation with the rigorous processes, tools and methods of an established MedTech company with industry experts

 2. Development of a regulatory plan with hands-on expert support